OwolabiMO/Utiva-Data-Exploration/README.md

-To import the csv file into the query tool.
-I navigate to international breweries and right click to import/export.
-During this process of importing the data, i took in mind the following:
+Lastly in this section, it is important to import the csv file into already created database (international_breweries).
+I navigate to database and right click to import/export.
+During this process of importing the data, i clicked the following fields:

-- Comma seperated values since the file was in a csv format.
+- Format field: select csv here (Comma seperated values) since the file was in a csv format.
-- Determine the delimiter as it is in a csv format
+- Delimiter field: Determine the delimiter as it is in a csv format
-- Does the file has header.
+- Header: Select header which turns green (Yes) because the csv file has header.

 <img width="705" alt="Screenshot 2022-03-20 at 21 13 52" src="https://user-images.githubusercontent.com/62305424/159184323-2f07310a-2617-4ceb-83b0-69732ce88759.png">